germi/vue-smith-chart/README.md

 Use the `<sm-res-circle>` component to draw constant resistance circles into the chart.
 You need to specify the `res` prop (resistance).

 Optionally set the `crop` prop.
-This will "crop" the circle using a mask and show you only the portion of that circle that falls "outside" the Constant Reactance Circle of the specified value.
+This will "crop" the circle using a mask and show you only the portion of that circle that falls "outside" the Constant Reactance Arc of the specified value.

 Use the SVG attributes `fill`, `stroke` and `stroke-width` to style the circle.